 it will use reasonable endeavours to ensure that the metered quantity of Gas taken at that Delivery Point on a Day matches the Scheduled Quantity for that Day; and

-to the extent the Interconnected Party fails to comply with this section 5.3(c), it will be liable for and will pay the charges referred to in section 11.10.
+to the extent it fails to comply with this section 5.3(c), it will be liable for and will pay the charges referred to in section 11.10.

 The Interconnected Party must give First Gas and all Shippers using a Delivery Point not less than 40 Business Days’ notice in writing before an OBA may commence at that Delivery Point.

-An Interconnected Party may terminate an OBA at a Delivery Point on expiry of not less than 40 Business Days’ notice in writing to First Gas and all Shippers using that Delivery Point, provided that (if applicable) all those Shippers must sign an Allocation Agreement before the OBA may terminate.
+An Interconnected Party may terminate an OBA at a Delivery Point on the expiry of not less than 40 Business Days’ notice in writing to First Gas and all Shippers using that Delivery Point, provided that (if applicable) all those Shippers must sign an Allocation Agreement before the OBA may terminate.

 Where an OBA applies at a Delivery Point, First Gas will provide the Interconnected Party with access to OATIS to manage Shippers’ Nominated Quantities at that Delivery Point in accordance with section 4 of the Code.